 The information provided on Lab Tests Online is aimed at improving patient outcomes.
 Improving health outcomes through laboratory medicine is achieved with the appropriate use of testing.
 Our content aims to arm people with the information they need to be active participants in their care and to engage their healthcare providers in informed discussions that will result in positive health outcomes.

 All new and modified content must be reviewed and approved by members of the ERB.
 This applies to news items, test and condition articles, feature and screening articles, and Glossary terms.
-The ERB may refer some content for review by non-ERB laboratorians who have a particular expertise, but the ERB has final approval of the content.
+The ERB may refer some content for review by non-ERB laboratorians or medical professionals who have a particular expertise, but the ERB has final approval of the content.

 5. Limited Brand References